The Driver's Handbook

 Some drivers know when to stop driving.
 They feel increasingly uncomfortable, both physically and emotionally, when driving.
 Driving has become an ordeal instead of a pleasure and they realise that they could possibly be a danger to themselves, their passengers and other road users.

-Free workshops are available to help inform drivers about issues facing older drivers, motorised mobility scooter safety, public transport and other alternatives to driving.
+Resources and information are available about issues facing older drivers, motorised mobility scooter safety, public transport and other alternatives to driving.
 For more information, please contact the department or visit the "Moving Right Along" website.

 If you’re not 100% sure, talk to a family member or someone you know.